RDM4CAU/LZ4FDM/Matrix-DataFellows.md

 ✅ Select related learning objectives according to your needs

 ✅ Add domain specific conditions (e.g. „for OMICS data“, „in social science“)

+✅ Structure selected learning objectives hierarchical: what is needed to achieve the overall objective of your training?

 **Add further conditions adjusted to training setting:**